PJC-1/node_one/README.md

 - Now if you run node app, and take open up the browser to localhost:3000 you will see the html page that just created, which was read from a readstream and served to the client!

+Serving JSON Data

+- What we are going to do is remove the streams, and instead we are just going to send it to the response directly using the end method.
+- The first thing we need to do is change the content type from text/html to application/json because that is what we are sending to the browser.
+- example:

+var http = require('http');
+var fs = require('fs');

+var server = http.createServer(function(req,res){
+      console.log('request was made: ' + req.url);
+      res.writeHead(200, {'Content-Type': 'application/json'});
+});

+server.listen(3000, '127.0.0.1');

+console.log('sanity check on port 3000.');

+- Now lets create an object that we want to send back as JSON.
+- example:

+var http = require('http');
+var fs = require('fs');

+var server = http.createServer(function(req,res){
+      console.log('request was made: ' + req.url);
+      res.writeHead(200, {'Content-Type': 'application/json'});
+      var myObj = {
+          name : 'Ryu',
+          job : 'Ninja',
+          age : 29
+      };

+});

+server.listen(3000, '127.0.0.1');
+console.log('sanity check on port 3000.');

+- Now that we have out object defined.
+We want to send this object back as JSON to the client.
+- Use the .end() method, as we have see previously, the end method is how we can send data back to the client
+- We cannot just pass in myObj into the end method.
+The reason for this is because the method .end() expects either a string or a buffer to be passed in as a parameter.
+And in our case myObj is neither a string or a buffer, it is an object.
+The solution would be to serialize the object, to convert it to a string and the string has to be in JSON format.
+- We can do that by using JSON.stringify() and pass the myObj into it as an argument, that will convert myObj into a string and it will be in JSON format.
+- example:

+var http = require('http');
+var fs = require('fs');

+var server = http.createServer(function(req,res){
+      console.log('request was made: ' + req.url);
+      res.writeHead(200, {'Content-Type': 'application/json'});
+      var myObj = {
+          name : 'Ryu',
+          job : 'Ninja',
+          age : 29
+      };
+      res.end(JSON.stringify(myObj));

+});

+server.listen(3000, '127.0.0.1');
+console.log('sanity check on port 3000.');

+- From here, if you save, run node app, and open it up in the browser and refresh.
+You will see all of the data returned to us as JSON, a JSON string.
+- If you right-click, inspect, then go to the Network tab.
+You need to refresh to see the request.
+If you select the response tab, you will see more tabs that will have different stats about the request.
+- Why would we want to return some JSON you ask?
+Why would someone request this in a browser?
+Just imagine, that we had some javascript running on the front end in the browser